leemyongpakvn/BlockReassurance/README.md

 Connect with your visitors and reassure them about secure payment, free shipping or returns.

+This is my last commit on this repo.
+My sibling @leemyongpakva will continue my Code-Of-PS works :)

 ## Compatibility

 PrestaShop: `1.7.7.0` or later